Benefits & Leave 11 min

 Pension plans/retirement contributions

 Italy regularly adjusts pension requirements to its average life expectancy, which is among the highest in the world.
 Pensions are available to those meeting age and minimum contribution requirements.
-For 2021 - 2022, the minimum age was set at 67 for both men and women, with a minimum of 20 years paying into the system.
-If pensions do not equal at least 1.5 times the legal social allowance for older adults, an individual will not be entitled until age 71, and after five years of contributions.

 Employers must typically make pension contributions equaling 33 percent of an employee’s salary, while most employees contribute just over 9 percent of their salaries.
 The employer makes all these contributions directly, withholding the employee’s portion from their paycheck.

-Overtime
+Overtime pay

 The general work week in Italy is 40 hours.
 The standard workday is eight hours.
-The maximum number of hours employees can work beyond these standards are determined by employment contracts and collective agreements, and all overtime must be paid.
+The maximum number of hours employees can work beyond these standards is determined by employment contracts and collective agreements, and all overtime must be paid.

 Insurance